 1. Miniature Schnauzer Size

 The average cost of a miniature schnauzer ranges from $1,000 to $3,000.
-Miniature schnauzers are an intelligent breed that is known for its loyal and affectionate temperament.
+Miniature schnauzers are an intelligent breed known for their loyal and affectionate temperament.
 They make good pets for families with children or other small animals.
 However, miniature schnauzers are not recommended for people with allergies to dogs or cats.

 2. Miniature Schnauzer Rescue And Adoption

 Schnauzers are one of the most popular breeds of dogs and come in various colors and sizes.
-Miniature Schnauzers are the smallest of all schnauzers, and they make great pets for those who want a small dog that is also energetic and playful.
+Miniature Schnauzers are the smallest of all schnauzers, and they make great pets for those who want a small, energetic, playful dog.
 Miniature Schnauzers typically cost between $600 and $1,200, but this price can vary depending on how well-bred the dog is.

 They typically require regular obedience training, as high-energy puppies tend to be very independent once they reach adulthood.
 They also have a lot of personalities, so you must take care not to overstimulate them or spoil them too much.